 Ongoing Costs

-Hardware isnât a one-time expense.
-Hereâs what to budget annually:
+Hardware isnât entirely a one-time expense.
+Hereâs what to plan for over time:

-- Sensor replacement reserves: This is the big one.
-All DO sensors carry a 1-year warranty.
-Budget for potential replacement or membrane cap swaps after that period. pH sensors generally need replacement every 2-3 years.
+- Sensor replacement reserves: All DO sensors carry a 1-year warranty.
+Plan for potential replacement or membrane cap swaps after that period. pH sensors generally need replacement every 2-3 years.
 EC and ORP sensors can last 3-5 years with proper maintenance.

 What You Get